Education Counts

 Attendance data is also used for general research and statistics, in accordance with the Privacy Act 2020.
 This may include linking attendance data with other student data, for example, for research on the correlation between student attendance and NCEA achievement.
 Care is taken that no individual can ever be identified from published analysis.

-The Measures
+The measures

 The key measure of attendance is the proportion of students who attend regularly, that is, the percentage of students who have attended more than 90% of half-days.
 A half-day can either be the minimum two hours before, or after, noon contributing to the minimum four hours of a school day.

-Historically our data collection for attendance was a weeklong paper-based survey, this subsequently moved to the electronic collection of data.
-Since 2011, all state and state integrated schools in New Zealand have been invited to submit Term 2 attendance data.
-Schools entering attendance records into their Student Management Systems (SMS) were asked to provide an extract of this data electronically.
-From 2020 schools have been asked to provide attendance data for each term.
+Starting in 2011, all state and state-integrated schools in New Zealand were invited to submit Term 2 attendance data.
+This was on a voluntary basis.
+Schools entering attendance records into their student management systems (SMS) were asked to provide an extract of this data electronically.

 The electronic files supplied by schools contain detailed attendance records.
 Each half-day's attendance or non-attendance is then reported.